-“Placing blush higher up on the cheeks is the most flattering way to wear it,” says Vincent Ford, the Lead Makeup Artist for NARS.
+“Placing blush higher up on the cheeks is the most flattering way to wear it,” says Vincent Ford, the lead makeup artist for NARS.
 “It lifts the face and is far more youthful.”
-Exactly how high is higher up?
+Exactly how high is “higher up”, though?
 The apples of the cheeks are the perfect place – find the ideal spot by smiling and then sweep blush on the roundest parts of your cheeks.
 “Highlighter can still be applied along the cheekbone to give a sculpted look if you feel you need it,” says Ford.

 How to apply blush

 Most makeup sits better when applied over a base, but blush flies in the face of this rule.
 “I find that when you wear blush on bare skin, the color pops more,” says Ford.
 He advises going for a cream or liquid blush, as it will blend into the skin much more easily.
 If you do wear a base of foundation or primer, a powder blush tends to work best over the top.
 “Wearing it over a base will bring you a polished, blended look,” says Ford.

 What type of blush should you wear?